joshuagryphon/plastid/docs/source/tour.rst

 |GenomicSegment|
 ................
 |GenomicSegments| are the fundamental building block of genomic features.
+They are defined by:
+  - a chromosome name
+  - a start coordinate
+  - an end coordinate
+  - a strand:
+      - '+' for forward-strand features
+      - '-' for reverse-strand features
+      - '.' for unstranded features

-They are defined by a chromosome name, a start coordinate, and end coordinate, and a strand.
-On their own, they are not that interesting.
-However, they can be used to build :ref:`segment-chain`, which are interesting.
+On their own, |GenomicSegments| are not very interesting.
+However, they can be used to build :ref:`SegmentChains <tour-segment-chain>`, which are interesting.

 .. _tour-segment-chain: